 I hope that Sonlight's programs help you raise children with a heart for the world—children who realize the world is bigger than their own town, country or language.
 This is why you'll read so many stories woven into your curriculum that take place in other parts of the world.
 Your children get to know characters who live in cultures drastically different than their own.
 And in doing so, children realize that people who look different, talk differently or believe differently are still actual people who need to know Christ's love just as much as we do.

 Sonlight Curriculum Delves into Both Eastern and Western Hemispheres

 For one, our World History courses are more than Western Civilization courses.
 They're Western and Eastern Civilization courses (though we do focus a bit more on the Western cultures in these programs).

-We also devote an entire year to the study of the Eastern Hemisphere.
-I don't know of any other homeschool program that does this.
-Our Core F: Eastern Hemisphere program takes you on an exciting tour of Asia, the Middle East, Africa and the South Pacific (including Australia and New Zealand).
+We also devote an entire year to the study of the Eastern Hemisphere in HBL F. I don't know of any other homeschool program that does this.
+HBL F: Eastern Hemisphere program takes you on an exciting tour of Asia, the Middle East, Africa and the South Pacific (including Australia and New Zealand).

-Sonlight also includes many missionary biographies – stories of people who went to other lands to share the Good News of Christ.
-Since we think God is going to save some from every people group, we want to highlight people who go and serve in other lands.
+Sonlight also includes many missionary biographies—stories of people who went to other lands to share the Good News of Christ.
+Since we think God is going to save some from every people group, we want to highlight people who go and serve in other countries.

 We also encourage families to pray for people all around the world.
 Many of our programs include prayer guides that encourage your kids to pray with you for these people groups.